preetisawant/runtimes/liberty/index.md

 ## Starter application
 {: #starter_application}
 {{site.data.keyword.Bluemix_notm}} provides several Liberty starter applications.
 The Liberty starter applications are simple Liberty apps that provide a template that you can use.
 You can experiment with the starter apps, and make and push changes to the {{site.data.keyword.Bluemix_notm}} environment.
-See [Using the starter applications](/docs/runtimes-common/starter_app_usage.html) for help with using the starter applications.